thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 In his book, as befitted a diplomat of practical experience, and a lawyer who had practised, Grotius dealt repeatedly with the actual customs followed by the States of his day.
-At the same time Grotius was a theorist who espoused certain doc- trines.
+At the same time Grotius was a theorist who espoused certain doctrines.
 One central doctrine in his treatise was the acceptance of the "law of nature" as an independent source of rules of the law of nations, apart from custom and treaties.
 The Grotian "law of nature" was to some extent a secularised